Quantum Magnetism in Minerals

 The delafossite group of minerals serves as a perfect realization of the triangular magnetic lattice.
 The hexagonal delafossite structure (space group $R\overline{3}m$) derives from the cubic rocksalt (NaCl) structure, if two different cations statistically distributed on the cation site undergo an order-disorder transition, segregating into alternate (111) planes to form a layered structure \cite{OhtaniHonjo87, KippVanderah90}.
 In the minerals delafossite, CuFeO$_2$ \cite{Pabst38}, and mcconnellite, CuCrO$_2$ \cite{DannhauserVaughan55}, that share this crystal structure, the magnetic Fe$^{3+}$ ($S=5/2$) and Cr$^{3+}$ ($S=3/2$) ions form a perfect triangular lattice separated by nonmagnetic monovalent Cu$^+$ layers.
-The magnetic order in CuFeO$_2$ and CuCrO$_2$ has been known since several decades \cite{MuirWiedersich67, Apostolov69, DoumercWichainchai86, MitsudaYoshizawa91, MekataYaguchi92, MekataYaguch93}.
-In CuFeO$_2$, two magnetic transitions at $T_{\rm N1}\approx16$~K and $T_{\rm N2}\approx11$~K were observed in neutron diffraction, and a collinear up-up-down-down AFM ground state with spins parallel to the $c$ axis, as shown in Fig.~\ref{Fig:Delafossite}~(a), was proposed \cite{MitsudaYoshizawa91, MekataYaguchi92, MekataYaguch93}.
-Two magnetic phase transition at $T_{\rm N1}\approx24.2$~K and $T_{\rm N2}\approx23.6$~K are also observed in CuCrO$_2$.
+The magnetic order in CuFeO$_2$ and CuCrO$_2$ has been known for several decades \cite{MuirWiedersich67, Apostolov69, DoumercWichainchai86, MitsudaYoshizawa91, MekataYaguchi92, MekataYaguchi93}.
+In CuFeO$_2$, two magnetic transitions at $T_{\rm N1}\approx16$~K and $T_{\rm N2}\approx11$~K were observed in neutron diffraction and thermodynamic measurements, see Fig.\,\ref{Fig:Delafossite_PhaseDiagram}\,(a).
+A collinear up-up-down-down AFM ground state with spins parallel to the $c$ axis and a propagation vector $\mathbf{Q}_{\uparrow\uparrow\downarrow\downarrow}=(\frac{1}{4}\,\frac{1}{4}\,\frac{3}{2})$, as shown in Fig.~\ref{Fig:Delafossite}\,(a), was proposed \cite{MitsudaYoshizawa91, MekataYaguchi92, MekataYaguchi93}.
+The magnetic structure of the intermediate-temperature phase between $T_{\rm N1}$ and $T_{\rm N2}$ is a sinusoidally amplitude-modulated structure with a $(q\,q\,\frac{3}{2})$ propagation vector that changes with temperature \cite{MitsudaKasahara98}.
+Two magnetic phase transitions at $T_{\rm N1}\approx24.2$~K and $T_{\rm N2}\approx23.6$~K are also observed in CuCrO$_2$.
 However, this compound exhibits a noncollinear incommensurate spin helix below $T_{\rm N}\approx24$~K, propagating in the $[HH0]$ direction, with moments lying in the $[HHL]$ plane \cite{FrontzekEhlers12, EhlersPodlesnyak13}.
-The formation of this spin-spiral structure is associated with magnetoelectric effects \cite{KimuraNakamura08, SekiOnose08, SodaKimura10, MunFrontzek14}.
-In CuFeO$_2$, similar noncollinear order and ferroelectric behavior can be induced by partial Al substitution on the Fe site \cite{SekiYamasaki07, KanetsukiMitsuda07}.
+The formation of this spin-spiral structure is associated with magnetoelectric effects \cite{KimuraNakamura08, SekiOnose08, SodaKimura10, MunFrontzek14, TokuraSeki14, Terada14}.
+In CuFeO$_2$, similar noncollinear order and ferroelectric behaviour can be induced by partial Al substitution on the Fe site \cite{SekiYamasaki07, KanetsukiMitsuda07}.